Addie Worth Bagley Daniels: Adult life

-She married Josephus Daniels, a newspaper man and leading proponent of the Ku Klux Klan who was a perpetrator of the Wilmington insurrection of 1898, a mob of thousands of white supremacists who overthrow an elected government in Wilmington, North Carolina, and expelled black residents and political leaders from the city.
+She married Josephus Daniels, a newspaper man and leading proponent of the Ku Klux Klan who was a perpetrator of the Wilmington massacre in 1898, a mob of thousands of white supremacists who overthrow an elected government in Wilmington, North Carolina, and expelled black residents and political leaders from the city.
 Her husband also served as United States Secretary of the Navy under President Woodrow Wilson and as the Ambassador to Mexico during the presidency of Franklin D. Roosevelt.
 Their son, Jonathan W. Daniels, served as White House Press Secretary.

 Daniels was a prominent socialite and hostess in Raleigh.
 In January 1913, she hosted a luncheon for North Carolina First Lady Annie Burgin Craig to introduce her to the members of the North Carolina General Assembly and their wives.
 She served as president of the Raleigh Women's Club and was an active member of the Colonial Dames of America, the Daughters of the American Revolution, and the United Daughters of the Confederacy.
 Daniels helped establish the YMCA in Raleigh and served as the first woman trustee of the Peace Institute and one of the first women trustees of Rex Hospital.

 She aligned with the Democrat party and was dedicated to the women's suffrage movement.
 She attended the Eighth Conference of the International Woman Suffrage Alliance in 1920 as the United States delegate, appointed by President Woodrow Wilson upon the recommendation of Carrie Chapman Catt.
 Later that year, she served as the honorary president of the North Carolina Equal Suffrage League.
 She campaigned for the ratification of the Nineteenth Amendment to the United States Constitution and authored The Justice, Expediency and Inevitableness of Ratification for Everywoman's Magazine.

 In 1940, she was presented an honorary doctor of laws from the Women's College of University of North Carolina, becoming the second woman to receive an honorary degree from the college.